jeremyhsimons/CI_PP4_Devs_And_Roles/README.md

 ### ...For the user

+* To view job openings and apply for them to progress in one's own career
+* To gain access to potential candidates for a tech role that I may be needing to fill.
+* To interact with other members of the software development and hiring community in order to expand professional networks.

 ### ...For the site owner

+* To provide a platform for tech recruiters and tech workers to interact and to facilitate the hiring process.
+* To keep users safe from malicious or inappropriate content by having the ability to report and remove user-made content.

 ## User Experience

 ### Target audience

+The target audience of this website is threefold:
+    1. Non-committed users who just want to browse the job market without signing up or applying.
+    2. Committed job-seekers who are actively pursuing job opportunities.
+    3. Recruiters who are seeking to attract talent to their companies or clients.

 ### User requirements

+* Users must be able to share their thoughts/work/expertise in a community which allows them to interact and network with other users.
+* Users must have features tailored to what their aims are.
+* As job-seekers they must be able to apply for jobs and keep track of their applications.
+* As recruiters they must be able to view and message candidates via their candidate profiles.
+They must also be able to track who has applied to their job postings as well as view the details of each application.

 ### User Manual